lightelligence-io/browser-sdk/README.md

 Provides tools to make app development with lightelligence platform faster and easier.
 Contains of authorization for node and browser environments, wrappers around all api endpoints, util methods.

+NOTE: currently you _need_ to commit dist folder in order for sdk to work.
+We are working on a better solution.

 ##Dependencies

 - [oidc-client](https://github.com/IdentityModel/oidc-client-js) Library to provide OpenID Connect (OIDC) and OAuth2 protocol support for client-side, browser-based JavaScript client applications